nilssjostrom/zebracontrol/README.md

 1. Setup CUPS on the computer connected to the Zebra printer
 2. Install the AppDaemon Home Assistant Add-on according to your setup: https://appdaemon.readthedocs.io/en/latest/
-3. Add packages zebra and zpl to the AppDaemon configuration
+3. Add packages cups and zpl to the AppDaemon configuration
 4. Create the helpers specified in apps.yaml
 5. Put zebracontrol.py in /config/appdaemon/apps
 6. Modify zebracontrol.py to your own needs